deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_03-02/README.md

 ---
 This diagram depicts how you will deploy Tetration Agents out to each of your workloads in your lab environment.
 Deployment will occur by performing the following tasks:
    1. Connect to the Guac server via HTTPS
-   2. Click on and connecting to the Ansible machine
+   2. Click on "Common Services - Ansible" to connect to the Ansible machine
-   3. Verify and, if necessary, edit the inventory for deployment by first changing directories with `cd /opt/ansible-tetration-sensor/` running `sudo nano inventory/hosts` and when prompted with `[sudo] password for ciscolab:`, entering the standard lab password of `tet123$$!`.
+   3. Verify and, if necessary, edit the inventory for deployment by first changing directories with `cd /opt/TVB-assets/tvb-agent` running `sudo nano inventory/hosts` and when prompted with `[sudo] password for ciscolab:`, entering the standard lab password of `tet123$$!`.

 <a href="https://www.lucidchart.com/documents/view/425e1b97-194e-413a-b793-0df939a87501" target="_blank"><img src="../diagrams/images/diagrams_007.png" style="width:100%;height:100%;"></a>